jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 Finally, when you are satisfied (and tested) that you have a working version of the software with your new `IBillingProvider`, it will be time to plan the switch out.

 > Remember that you should not deploy the new `IBillingProvider` before you export the existing subscriptions and migrate them to your new BMS.
-You might put this new implementation in a tested branch of the code, in preparation however.
+You might put this new implementation in a tested branch of the code, in preparation, however.

 ## Perform the Migration

 Unfortunately, due to the nature of this migration, you are going to need to schedule some kind of outage of your product service while you migrate to your new BMS.

-These are the activities to schedule and perform to complete the migration and before you can resume service with the new BMS integration:
+These are the activities to schedule and perform to complete the migration, and before you can resume service with the new BMS integration:

 1. Export the data from the running product using the endpoint: `GET /subscriptions/export`
 2. Immediately shutdown your service, to prevent any new customers signing up (and thus creating new subscriptions).
 You may need other measures if you have heavy sign-up traffic to ensure no one is signing up while you are exporting the data.